capslock-bmdc/tzurba-roeah-ruchani-app/README.md

 # Tzurba Roeah Ruchani App

-An app for Tzurba Merabanan
+An app for Tzurba M'rabanan

 This project is connected to these repositories:
  -